the-vindex/bootdev-gator-ts/README.md

 # TypeScript Feed Reader Backend

-Gator is a modern TypeScript-based backend service for managing RSS/Atom feeds and their posts.
+gator is a modern TypeScript-based backend service for managing RSS/Atom feeds and their posts.
 This project provides a robust API for creating and managing feed subscriptions and their associated posts.

 ## Features